Near-threshold $\pi^-$ photoproduction on the deuteron: Experimental setup

 Data were recorded on an event-by-event basis.
 The data-acquisition and data-analysis software were based on ROOT~\cite{Brun199781} and RooFit~\cite{Verkerke:2003ir} frameworks.
-The data acquisition was triggered by an energy deposition greater than ${\sim}50$~MeV in any of the three detectors, which initiated the readout of the ADCs and started the mhit TDCs.
-The mhit TDC stop signals came from the post-bremsstrahlung recoil electrons striking the FP channels.
+The data acquisition was triggered by an energy deposition greater than ${\sim}50$~MeV in any NaI(Tl), which initiated the readout of the ADCs and started the TDCs.
+The TDC stop signals came from the post-bremsstrahlung electrons striking the FP channels.
 The ADC information was used to reconstruct detected photon energies, whereas the FP TDC information established the coincidence between the post-bremsstrahlung recoil electrons and the particles detected with the spectrometers.
-The data were collected over three four-week run periods in June and September 2011 and April 2015.
+The data were collected over three run periods in 2011 and 2015.